corsairmarks/enable_synthetic_leader_traits_for_machine_leaders/mod/README.md

 * 1.2.0 Mark as compatible with Stellaris 3.2 "Herbert" - no script changes
 * 1.3.0 Mark as compatible with Stellaris 3.3 "Libra" - no script changes
 * 2.0.0 Update for Stellaris version 3.4 "Cepheus" - use memory optimization feature for effects
+* 2.0.1 Mark as deprecated - unnecessary in Stellaris 3.6 "Orion" and higher

 ## Source Code